MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/upgrade-to-dpm-1801.md

 ### Possible database migration scenarios

-1. Upgrading DPM 2012 R2 or DPM 2016 using a local instance and migrating to a remote instance of SQL Server during setup.
+The following scenarios exist when upgrading DPM 2012 R2 or DPM 2016 using a:
+1. Local instance and migrating to a remote instance of SQL Server during setup.
-2. Upgrading DPM 2012 R2 or DPM 2016 using a remote instance and migrating to a local instance of SQL Server during setup.
+2. Remote instance and migrating to a local instance of SQL Server during setup.
-3. Upgrading DPM 2012 R2 or DPM 2016 using a local instance and migrating to a remote SQL Server Cluster instance during setup.
+3. Local instance and migrating to a remote SQL Server Cluster instance during setup.
-4. Upgrading DPM 2012 R2 or DPM 2016 using a local instance and migrating to a different local instance of SQL Server during setup.
+4. Local instance and migrating to a different local instance of SQL Server during setup.
-5. Upgrading DPM 2012 R2 or DPM 2016 using a remote instance and migrating to a different remote instance of SQL Server during setup.
+5. Remote instance and migrating to a different remote instance of SQL Server during setup.
-6. Upgrading DPM 2012 R2 or DPM 2016 using a remote instance and migrating to a remote SQL Server Cluster instance during setup.
+6. Remote instance and migrating to a remote SQL Server Cluster instance during setup.

 ### Preparing for a database migration

-The new SQL Server that you want to use to migrate the DPM database must have the same SQL Server requirements, setup configuration, firewall rules, and DPM Support files (sqlprep) installed before performing the DPM Upgrade.
+If you want to use a new SQL server to migrate the DPM database, before you upgrade DPM, be sure both SQL Servers have the same:
+- SQL Server requirements,
+- setup configuration,
+- firewall rules,
+- and DPM Support files (sqlprep).

 Once you have the new instance of SQL Server installed and prepared for DPM use, you must make a backup of the current DPM database and restore it on the new SQL Server.

 ### Pre-upgrade steps: Backup and restore DPM 2012 R2 DPM database to a new SQL instance

-In this example, we will prepare a remote SQL Server cluster to use for the migration.
+This example prepares a remote SQL Server cluster to use in a migration.

 1. On the System Center Data Protection Manager 2012 R2 server or on the remote SQL Server hosting the DPM database, start **Microsoft SQL Management Studio** and connect to the SQL instance hosting the current DPM 2012 R2 DPMDB.
 2. Right-click the DPM database, and under **Tasks**, select the **Back Up…** option.